badao729/AcademyAtlas_YingXiu/README.md

 Student Features:

-1. Access to personal schedules with the ability to book lessons.
+1. Access to personal schedules with the ability to book lessons.(nice to have)
 2. Automatic email notifications for lesson booking awaiting teacher approval. (nice to have)
 3. View lesson feedback. (nice to have)
 4. Low balance alerts for tuition fees. (nice to have)